 The temporary site compound shall comprise a materials storage area, site offices and a parking area.
-Material storage compound, parking area and site offices in the form of portacabins and site canteen/welfare facilities (Contractor and Employers Representatives) will be provided to the next to the proposed access road.
-The temporary site compound shall be founded on a small area that will be levelled, compacted and overlaid with gravel surfacing overlying a geogrid and geotextile.
-These materials will be removed from site following completion of the works.
+Material storage compound, parking area and site offices in the form of portacabins and site canteen/welfare facilities (Contractor and Employers Representatives) will be provided to the south-east of the site, outside the footprint of the capping area.
+The temporary site compound shall be mobilised within the existing concrete yard area.